forter/security-101-for-saas-startups/security.md

 * Startups that target enterprise customers or that work in a regulated environment usually enable 2FA from day one.

-* Mobile phone 2FA problems start when an employee lost/forgot/replaces his mobile phone, or is stuck without battery, and then he is locked out of the system.
+* Mobile phone 2FA problems start when an employee lost/forgot/replaces their mobile phone, or is stuck without battery, and then they are locked out of the system.
 That's why some organizations use yubikey instead (a small usb plug that can sense human finger touch).
 Like a Mobile App Push notification, yubikey protects against malware and hackers that keylog your password.
 The downside is that unlike their mobile phones, employees are more likely to lose the yubikey together with their laptop.
 So if the stolen laptop falls into the hands of a professional that can extract the passwords from the laptop then they could also login to any service with the yubikey.
 For most organisations this is not a likely attack and thus the yubikey is becoming very popular.

 * Using SMS as a 2nd factor is discouraged and should be disabled.
 An experienced hacker can convince your mobile network customer support to [move your line to his](http://www.forbes.com/sites/laurashin/2016/12/20/hackers-have-stolen-millions-of-dollars-in-bitcoin-using-only-phone-numbers/) possession.
 Also recently it was discovered that 800M android devices had [a malware that reads SMSs](http://thehackernews.com/2016/11/hacking-android-smartphone.html).

 * Using voice phone calls as a 2nd factor should also be disabled.
-Hackers will simply try to login when your phone is offline and hack into your voice mailbox by guessing your 4 digit code, that you probably never changed.
+Hackers will simply try to log in when your phone is offline and hack into your voice mailbox by guessing your 4 digit code, that you probably never changed.

+* If an employee asks for a password reset remotely, ask them to come into the office in person if possible.
+If this is not feasible (or time-sensitive), verify their identify: do not trust that you can recognize your employee's voice.
+Never email passwords.

 ### Insider stealing information from the organisation